Dorcy64/issue-tracker-rest-api/README.md

 ## Responses

 Many API endpoints return the JSON representation of the resources created or edited.
-However, if an invalid request is submitted, or some other error occurs, this will return a JSON response in the following format:
+If a valid request is submitted to retrieve all bugs, this will return a JSON response in the following format:

 ```javascript
 [